davidbjames/Patterns/README.md

 ##### Implementation:

 Implementing is easier than falling off a bicycle.
-You just implement the required methods.
+You just implement the required `init` methods.

 ~~~Swift
 class HttpRequest : NSObject, Prototype {